TreeHacks/hackpack-web-frontend/readme.md

 Beyond that, you could add a bunch of features to this journal app, scrap the entire journal app and use your newfound knowledge to go build something completely different, hook up your app to a backend server (through your actions!) instead of using `localStorage`.
 The possibilities are endless.

-Hit me up @btroo on Slack if you ran into any issues or want to chat about where to go from here (or anything honestly)!
+Hit me up @organizer-btroo on Slack if you ran into any issues or want to chat about where to go from here!

 ### Credit
 Created by Brandon Truong